Top-ranked recipe named "Japanese Potstickers (gyoza)"

 Try this Japanese Potstickers (gyoza) recipe, or contribute your own.
-"Japanese" and "Pork" are two of the tags cooks chose for Japanese Potstickers (gyoza).
+"Japanese" and "Pork" are two tags used to describe Japanese Potstickers (gyoza).

 "The pre-made skins are a real blessing.
 Try these with a soy-vinegar-ginger sauce. "- promfh